bml-research/data_analysis/excel/excel_12_data_visualization_exercises.md

 Show the percentages as labels.

 Also create a Pie chart for all the oil types showing the Total Global Average GHG Emissions per kg.
-Show the values as labels.
+Show the percentages as labels.

 ### Exercise 7